droman892/daycare-learning-portal/README.md

 ## Roadmap

 La Escuelita de Durham remains an on-going project, open to contributions.

-1)
-2)
-3)
-4)
-5)
+Functionality that could improve the UX, aside from optimizing the already responsive format and adding a back-end, include the following:

+1) add more copies of letters on `letters.html`
+2) improve spacing between "letter elements" on `letters.html`
+3) load random numbers and the progression in the progress bar throughout all the games without needing to create numerous HTML files

 ## Bugs and Issues